jeanlouisnico/CWatM-spinetoolbox/docs/getting_started.md

 The best way to interact with CWatM is to clone or fork the git version of the [repository](https://github.com/iiasa/CWatM).

-CWatM model -

-As described in the CWatM instructions to run the model, it is best to download all necessary versions for 30, 5 arcmin and weather data.
+As described in the CWatM instructions to run the model, it is best to download all necessary versions for [30](https://github.com/iiasa/CWatM-Earth-30min), [5 arcmin](https://drive.google.com/drive/folders/1HqcBj5fD6DHJpOe-t_6JHFMKFtubghZf?usp=drive_link) and [weather data](https://drive.google.com/drive/folders/1_xlg_RZvx9xsVPddOiqCG3XZmASCBIRM?usp=drive_link) or directly from the [ISIMIP](https://www.isimip.org/gettingstarted/input-data-bias-adjustment/details/110/) repository.
 This is then to be changed in the path to locate where those folders will be downloaded.

 ### FlexTool